trizist/aistudio-samples/deep-learning-in-ais/bert_qa/README.md

 ### Step 2: Create a Workspace
 1. Select **Deep Learning** as the base image.
 - Libraries in the requirements.txt must be available to run the experiment.
-We highly recommend setting up a       custom workspace with the libraries present on the requirements.txt file.

 ### Step 3: Verify Project Files
 1. Clone the GitHub repository: